jmlam/Dog_Food_Case/README.md

 # Dog_Food_Case
-This repo contains a bussiness analyst case study for a fictional sample of customers from an online dog food company.
+This repo contains a bussiness analyst case study for a fictional sample of customers from an online pet food company.